alexcheng94/react_boilerplate/README.md

 # react_boilerplate
-A react boilerplate I learned from this article on Medium: https://medium.freecodecamp.org/learn-webpack-for-react-a36d4cac5060 by Esau Silva.
+A react boilerplate I learned from [this article](https://medium.freecodecamp.org/learn-webpack-for-react-a36d4cac5060) by Esau Silva on Medium.